Triathlon Run Training: What Is Zone 2 / Endurance Workouts?

 Zone 2 running after the bike allows athletes to practise smooth transitions and settle into controlled effort early in the run.
 Keeping intensity restrained reduces overall stress while reinforcing composure and pacing discipline off the bike.Endurance-focused run blocks:

-Periods where running volume is emphasised to expand aerobic capacity and reinforce consistency.
+Periods where running volume is emphasised to expand the aerobic base and reinforce consistency.
 Zone 2 provides the intensity ceiling that allows volume to increase safely without undermining recovery or long-term progression.

 The goal of Zone 2 run training is not to chase intensity, but to build the ability to repeat steady running across the week.
 When applied patiently, Zone 2 supports long-term progression by allowing athletes to increase run volume and frequency without losing balance, control or durability.